'Top of the league by six o'clock,' but will Borussia Dortmund still be there in May? | DW | 17.08.2019

 There had been a marked change of approach in the dressing room and at board level, too.
 Dortmund have nailed their colors to the mast and made their aim for the season abundantly clear: they want to win the Bundesliga.

-"We'll be top of the league by six o'clock!" one fan had shouted earlier from the back of a three-seat bicycle outside club legend Kevin Grosskreutz's pub in the city center, full of confidence after Hertha Berlin held Bayern Munich to a draw the previous evening.
+"We'll be top of the league by six o'clock!" one fan had shouted earlier from the back seat of a bicycle taxi outside club legend Kevin Grosskreutz's pub in the city center, full of confidence after Hertha Berlin held Bayern Munich to a draw the previous evening.

 And why not?
 After finishing just two points behind the Bavarians last season, Dortmund moved quickly in the transfer market this summer to snap up Nico Schulz, Thorgan Hazard, Julian Brandt and Mats Hummels – the latter making a controversial return to BVB from Bayern Munich to add some much-needed experience at the back.